arnav-patil-12/arnav-patil-12.github.io/content/class-notes.md

 On this page, I've curated a collection of course notes.
 These notes are mainly final exam review or transcribed textbook/lecture notes.
 I hope you find them as helpful or insightful as I did!

-Last Update: ALL -- link goes to course webpage, which contains notes!
+Last Update: ALL -- link goes to course webpage, which has a link to notes!

 ## First Year
 ### Fall